What are the risks I am exposing myself to? Which macro-economic factors can start playing a role in my operation in years to come?

 Public debates regarding agriculture are often driven by emotion rather than an understanding of what actually happens on the land.
 It means more uncertainty and increased institutional risks for farmers, who can be sidelined in the conversation.
 It’s for this reason that Australian Agtech companies like Agworld and AgriWebb are encouraging growers and their advisors to start using digital tools to record their daily operations.

 Mr Foley believes farmers, who use data to inform their operations day in, day out, could influence public and government decisions in a similar data-driven fashion.
 “Whether it’s crops or livestock a farmer focuses on, they need to keep records anyway for a multitude of reasons such as accreditations, audits and government biosecurity regulations,” he says.
-“By improving the way their farm data is easily recorded and stored, it can be used to influence public opinion and decision-making processes as well.
-It can also help mitigate institutional and even market access risk and uncertainty.”
+“By improving the way their data is easily recorded and stored, it can be used to influence public opinion and decision-making processes as well and help mitigate institutional and even market access risks.”

 Creating, collecting and storing data isn’t only important to growers.
 “Trusted advisors such as agronomists and reseller organisations can play a significant role here as well,” Mr Foley says.
 “They can advise their growers as to which options they have available to collect and store data, and even become a part of the process through creating observations and recommendations on digital tools in collaboration with their clients.”

 Mr Fargher understands that some growers have questions about how their data is stored and who has access to it.
 “They are apprehensive of having a third party that provides products or services also having access to their farm data, in fear it could potentially influence future price and service levels,” he says.
 “I just hope this doesn’t stop growers and their advisors from creating a technology plan to collect and use their data for their own and their industry’s advantage; they just have to make sure they choose a trusted and independent platform that keeps their data safe with clear data privacy policies.”